Luca-DTU/MLOps_Project/reports/README.md

 >
 > Answer:

 --- We have used cloud build, cloud bucket, container registry, cloud vertex ai.
 Cloud build is a service where we can set up a trigger connected to a github repo that can automatically build a container each time a person pushes to the repo.
 The bucket is a service where one can store data.
-The registry is a service where you can find your containers.
+The registry is a service where you can find your images.
 Vertex ai is a deployment interface where you can run containers within the cloud- it creates a virtual machine and runs a container.
 Furthermore we also used cloud run to deploy our fastAPI for using the trained model for perdicting ratings for food reviews. ---

 ### Question 18